apache/age-website/docs/intro/setup.md

 #### Install From a Package Manager

-You can use a package management that your OS provides to download AGE.
+You can use a package management that your OS provides to download Postgres.

 #### Ubuntu

 ##### Postgres 11

 ```
-sudo apt install postgresql-server-dev-11
+sudo apt install postgresql-11 postgresql-server-dev-11
 ```

 ##### Postgres 12
 ```
-sudo apt install postgresql-12
+sudo apt install postgresql-12 postgresql-server-dev-12
 ```

 ### Installation